 Re-certification is provided to all existing employees through local contractors.

 At CSCL, we believe we offer socially meaningful career opportunities in an engaging and supportive work environment.
-Being recognized as a Canadian Non-Profit Employer of Choice in the 2017 and 2018 NEOC Awards is testament to this.
+Being recognized as a Canadian Non-Profit Employer of Choice since 2017 is testament to this.
 We are ever grateful to our team of employees for their commitment and for their feedback in helping us continue to improve.

 Read more about this award…